 - Besides, if you don’t fix the cell value or range by using $ (dollar sign) and the formula takes the cell range out of your dataset, you will see a #REF error.

-This is how you can perform the calculation in the case of dynamic named range through using the OFFSET and INDEX MATCH functions in excel.
+In the end, we can consider that you will learn how to use the Excel OFFSET function for dynamic range in multiple columns.
+This is how you can perform the calculation in the case of dynamic named range by using the OFFSET, INDEX, and MATCH functions in Excel.
 If you have any confusion or suggestions, please let me know in the following comments section.

 Thanks for being with me.